Jason-Williams-github/Jason-Williams-github/README.md

 ## About Me
 I am a Full-stack Engineer that is always looking to grow my skills.
-I currently work with Talent Path and I love all of the opertunities that they provide for me.
+I currently work with Talent Path and love it!
+They provide so many great opertunities to work for a array of companies as well as exposing me to so many new technologies.

 ## Projects